azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 #### I have enabled AzSK_SVTs task in my release pipeline.
 I am getting an error 'Could not perform AzSK SVTs scan.
 Please check if task configurations are correct.'

-This release fails with the below error message because one or more variables of the release pipeline is missing/incorrect.
+The release fails with the below error message because one or more variables of the release pipeline is missing/incorrect.
 Make sure the value of AzSKServerURL and EnableServerAuth in the ‘Variables’ section of the pipeline is correctly set.

--Run the command Get-AzSKInfo -InfoType HostInfo
+-Run the command Get-AzSKInfo -InfoType HostInfo.
 -The value of OnlinePolicyStoreURL and EnableAADAuthForOnlinePolicyStore should be used for the variable AzSKServerURL and EnableServerAuth.

 #### Why AzSK_SVTs task in my release pipeline has suddenly started failing 'Verify'/'Manual'/'Remediate'/'Exception' controls?